What skills do kids actually need for Kindergarten readiness?

 Help your child see the chance and beauty in hard work and trying.
 Learning happens while we are trying to find the right answer.

 RELATED: Dr. Becky and I did a great podcast on this topic of perfectionism.
-Listen to it here.
+Listen to that podcast here.

 Our kindergarteners need to be independent.
 They need to have skills to navigate life without parents hovering over them.
 Help your child develop their own life skills.